PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/48/answer_test_issue_2.md

     return agg_blocks, agg_items
 ```

-The fixed code snippet ensures that the program passes the failed test without affecting the other successful tests.
-It requires minimal changes to the source code and can be easily applied to the original project.
+The above code modifies the `try` block where the `alt` function is applied to the grouped object.
+We check if the function is `mean`, and if so, use `apply()` instead of `aggregate()`.
+This ensures that the mean calculation is performed column-wise and is compatible with the `Int64` dtype.

+Please note that this is a minimal change to the existing code to fix the bug and pass the failed test case.